Course and Module Delivery

 - Academic Essentials: Supporting our Students overview page – guidance on TORS: specialist teaching spaces such as labs.

-Further information about collaborative courses can be found on:
+Further information about collaborative courses can also be found on:

 - Academic Essentials: Digital Capability, Skills and Support overview page – for a range of collaborative tools and resources.

-- Academic Essentials: Academic Induction, Roles, Work Planning and Professional Development overview page – for guidance on work planning allocation and support for the collaborative course leadership role.
+- Academic Development & Diversity (AD&D) Team: academic leadership and management – course leadership – for guidance on work planning allocation and support for the collaborative course leadership role.

 Is a view of course and module data that is set up and held in our student management system SITS.
-It allows you to view courses and the validated module diet for a course, modules and the courses a module is delivered on, you can search for all modules allocated to a module leader, or all courses allocated to a particular course leader, and many other curriculum searches.
+It allows you to view courses and the validated module diet for a course, modules and the courses a module is delivered on.

 - Academic Services: what is SITS/SITS Online and My Student Record (MSR)?